Wh1ppedKreem/BULLET/README.md

 # **EZToolkit** [![Python Version](https://img.shields.io/badge/Python-v3.11%2B-blue)](https://www.python.org/downloads/)

 EZToolkit is a penetration testing framework with all the necessary tools a hacker would need without the hassle of typing out all the commands.
-Now, you can use netcat listeneers, nmap, sqlmap, msfvenom, hydra, JohnTheRipper, encode/decode base64, sherlock and dirb all in one place.
+Now, you can use netcat listeneers, nmap, sqlmap, msfvenom, hydra, JohnTheRipper, encode/decode base64, sherlock and dirb and perform DoS attacks all in one place.
 It's like a swiss army knife for hacking!

 <p align="center">
   <img src="Images/eztoolkitmainmenu.png" width="500px" alt="EZToolkit-Main-Menu" />